Sean-Lan/Flask-Dashboard/README.md

 # Flask-Dashboard
-A example project for beginner of flask, including BootStrap, AJAX, sqlite3.
+An example project for beginners of flask, including bootstrap, ajax and sqlite3.